To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Imvume was unable to repay the money and PetroSA was forced to make up the shortfall, leaving the parastatal—and indirectly the taxpayer—R18-million out of pocket.

 The decision to pursue this investigation was based on a duty to explore serious allegations of a subversion of good governance and fair political process.
-We believe what has been exposed justifies deep concern about the whole question of party funding.

 This view is informed also by the stubborn refusal of the ruling party to disclose details of its income sources and its refusal, thus far, to introduce legislation that would open party funding to public scrutiny.